DNNCommunity/DNNDocs/README.md

 git checkout -b your-branch-name
 ```

-Next you can start editing documentation and saving files using your favorite text editor (Visual Studio Code, Atom, Sublime Text, Brackets Notedpad++, etc).
+Next you can start editing documentation and saving files using your favorite text editor (Visual Studio Code, Atom, Sublime Text, Brackets/Phoenix Code, Notepad++, etc).
 When you are done with your changes you can verify the modified files.
 Some code editors will actually show a status of the modified files in their UI.
 If you want to verify it using the command line you can run the following command:

 ```
 git status